-At The Hessle Academy, we recognise that your child is our responsibility and concern.
+At, we recognise that your child is our responsibility and concern.
 We want to work in partnership with you, and discuss with you, any concerns we may have or that you may have.

-It is a priority to inform and involve you at every stage in your child's time at school.
+It is a priority to inform and involve you at every stage in your child's time at the school.